wschenk/willschenk.com/content/articles/2018/adding_a_cms_to_hugo.md

       # Link the public dir to the gh-pages branch

-      - run: rm -r public && git worktree add -B gh-pages public origin/gh-pages
+      - run: rm -fr $HUGO_BUILD_DIR && git worktree add -B gh-pages $HUGO_BUILD_DIR origin/gh-pages

       # build with Hugo
       - run: HUGO_ENV=production hugo -v -d $HUGO_BUILD_DIR

+      # Set some variables to add to the commit message
+      - run: git config --global user.email "noreply@example.com" && git config --global user.name "CircleCI Bot"

+      # Push the generated files back to github
-      - run: cd public && git add --all && git commit -m "Publishing to gh-pages" && cd ..
+      - run: cd $HUGO_BUILD_DIR && git add --all && git commit -m "Automated publish to gh-pages" && git push
 ```

 Commit and add this file to your reposity on GitHub.
+This runs the hugo build image.
+It installs git, and then checkout the repo from GitHub.
+We pull down any submodules if you are using that for themes.
+We then configure the `$HUGO_BUILD_DIR` to be a `worktree` of the `gh-pages` branch -- this is where we are going to host the files in GitHub pages.
+Then it runs the build itself, adds and commits those files in the `gh-pages` branch back into the repository, and pushes back to `GitHub`.

+For this to work you need to grant `CircleCI` write access to your repo which is done by setting it up with your user's key.
+Lets get CircleCI working now.

 Then go to [CircleCI](https://circleci.com/) and create an account.
 Select the single linux container plan.
 Add your project.

+Then go to project settings, and under Permissions go to `Checkout SSH Keys`.
+Go to `Add User Key` to grant permission.
+Then remove the previous deploy key.